ccstan99/ccstan99.github.io/README.md

 ## Readings
 After teaching all these years, instilling a lifelong love of learning, it's finally my turn again!
 I've been having a blast reading and exploring all kinds of rabbit holes:
-- [AI/NLP Courses & Journals](RESOURCES.md) - Some invaluable resources to get started.
+- [AI/NLP Courses & Journals](RESOURCES.md) - Great resources to get started
-- [Goodreads Bookshelf](https://www.goodreads.com/review/list/150236560-ccstan99?ref=nav_mybooks&shelf=read) - Lots of general knowledge & random interests.
+- [Goodreads Bookshelf](https://www.goodreads.com/review/list/150236560-ccstan99?ref=nav_mybooks&shelf=read) - General knowledge & random interests

 ## Presentations
 I've found a great group at [DataCircles](https://datacircles.org/) where we share what we've been learning in AI/ML.
 Here's some slides from my past presentations: